CxrlosKenobi/Athena-Wisdom-Bot/README.md

 # Diana The Wise
 > Telegram bot

-## INPUT:
-- Clippings.txt

-## OUTPUT:
+## :
 - Notification via Telegram with a random clipping periodically

 ## Description
 Developed with Python.
 Automated bot that takes the clippings from your kindle, and sends.

 ## TODO
 - [ ] /start msge - Ask